Corporate Governance - Guidelines

 If a non-employee director’s principal occupation or job responsibilities change (or are expected to change) significantly, such director shall immediately notify the Chairman or the Presiding Independent Director.
 The Board, with the assistance of the Corporate Governance and Nominating Committee, shall then review the continued appropriateness of such director’s membership in light of his or her changed circumstances and, if requested by the Board, such director should volunteer to resign from the Board.

 If a non-employee director is considering employment with a competitor of the Company, or has been asked to serve or is considering service on the board of directors of a competitor of the Company, such director shall immediately notify the Chairman or the Presiding Independent Director.
-In the event that a non-employee director agrees to become employed by or serve on the board of directors of a competitor of the Company, such director shall immediately submit a resignation to the Board, which resignation shall be accepted by the Board.
+In the event that a non-employee director agrees to become employed by or serve on the board of directors of a competitor of the Company,

 The Corporate Governance and Nominating Committee will consider director candidates recommended by stockholders if properly submitted to the Corporate Governance and Nominating Committee.
 The Company’s proxy statement for each year’s annual meeting will contain information on the procedures and requirements governing stockholder submission of potential candidates for nomination.